 The “self-healing communities” model is a framework for how we engage with our community to develop strong networks that promote collaboration across sectors.
 It also looks at how we can nurture local leadership and incorporate it in our larger systems of care.
 [It’s about] who gets to sit at those tables.
 How are we helping local leadership and the people in charge [in healthcare systems] to come together?
 We also look at data to focus our efforts, to see what has worked and what hasn’t.
 Part of self-healing is to make these things visible.
-Too often, we’re looking at community data and that’s kind of where it stops.
-The information comes back, and people in some very small room make some decisions.
-Maybe it doesn’t do as well as they thought it was going to, maybe it falls flat.
-We never go back to the community to say, this is what we think might help or be a solution, did we get it right?
-They might say, “No. Let us tell you what ideas we already bring, certain things we’re already doing.”
-It’s about that perpetual engagement, doing this hand-in-hand with the community always.
+Too often, we’re asking our community for information, gathering data and when the information comes back, it’s generally a small group folks making decisions about the solutions they feel are right for the community.
+We must get in the practice of going back to the community to say, this is what we think might help or be a possible solution, did we get it right?
+They might say, “No. Let us tell you the ideas we have, certain things we’re already doing.”
+It’s about listening, fostering on-going engagement, and co-creating solutions hand-in-hand with the community, always.

 What’s the best part of your job?
 And is there anything in your background that you see as having influenced the work that you do?